spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 <br>

+In addition, to visualize results, one can download the countries shapefiles and boundaries at [wri/wri-bounds](https://github.com/wri/wri-bounds) on GitHub.

 Figure 1 shows the boundaries of 77 community areas in the City of Chicago.
 Note that we can set the `cmap` as `RdYlBu_r` or `YlOrRd_r`.

 <p align="center">